jmbuena/toolbox.badacost.kitti.public/README.md

 # Multi-view car detection trained on KITTI dataset.

 This repo has the auxiliary Matlab and C++ code in order to replicate the car detection experiments in our paper.
-If you use this code for your own research, you must reference our journal paper:
+*If you use this code for your own research, you must reference our journal paper*:

    **BAdaCost: Multi-class Boosting with Costs.**
    Antonio Fernández-Baldera, José M. Buenaposada, and Luis Baumela.